 Kurdish is an ancient language and is related to other Indo-European languages such as English, German and French.
 Many of its words have roots that can be traced back to the second millennium BC.
 It is an inflected language and has both gender and number.
 Linguists and scholars who have studied Kurdish evaluate its importance very highly:

 ‘A little research proves it to be as worthy of the name of a separate and developed language as Turkish or Persian themselves’.
 Soane, E. B. (1913) Grammar of the Kurrmanji or Kurdish Language.

 ‘Kurdish is one the most interesting languages; lively, harmonious, simple, precise, rich and varied, and easy to learn’.
 Beidar, P. (1926) Grammaire kurde.

 SOAS Language Centre offers scheduled tuition in the Kurmanji dialect of Kurdish and is able, in addition, to offer one-to-one and small group tuition in the Sorani dialect.

-- Introduction to Kurdish (Kurmanji) (not currently available)
+- Introduction to Kurdish (Kurmanji) (Not available in autumn 2014)